-Once you have Agreed Upon (AU) all the steps and the team understand who, how, when and where each step is taking place transfer the Post-Its into an action plan and create a Plan Document for the team to work off of.
+Once you have Agreed Upon (AU) all the steps and the team understands who, how, when, and where each step is taking place, transfer the Post-Its into an action plan and create a Plan Document for the teamwork.

-In your Team Planning and Information Meetings pull up the Plan Document and see where the people and the team are about the ‘Agreed Upon’ steps to the achievement of the goal.
+In your Team Planning and Information, Meetings pull up the Plan Document and see where the people and the team are about the ‘Agreed Upon’ steps to achieve the goal.

 - Acquiring the necessary resources for the individuals and team to get the work done.

-- Provide Coaching and feedback to individual and the team when needed.
+- Provide coaching and feedback to individuals and the team when needed.

 - Use your influence to gain support for the team from other people who are not on this team.